 Chaired by Katie Steele and followed by Q&A with the public.

-: Traditional philosophical accounts of decision making assume that conscious rational thinking leads to wise choices.
+Topic: Traditional philosophical accounts of decision making assume that conscious rational thinking leads to wise choices.
 But recent psychological evidence suggests that we should trust our intuitions instead and ‘go with the flow’.
 Do these views conflict?
 If so, which one is correct?
 Or are both rational thinking and intuition ways of choosing for a reason?
 This panel discussion will bring philosophers and psychologists together to discuss these and other questions raised by recent research on decision making.